robert17/iotf-rtd/docs/applications/libraries/nodejs.rst

     });

-After the successful connection to the IoTF service, the application client sends a *connect* event.
+After the successful connection to the IoT Platform service, the application client sends a *connect* event.
 So all the logic can be implemented inside this callback function.

 ----